Amazon EFS performance

 Throughput modes

 A file system's throughput mode determines the throughput available to your file system.
 Amazon EFS offers three throughput modes: Elastic, Provisioned, and Bursting.
 Read throughput is discounted to allow you to drive higher read throughput than write throughput.
 The maximum throughput available with each throughput mode depends on the AWS Region.
-For more information about the maximum file system throughput in the different regions, see Amazon EFS quotas and limits.
+For more information about the maximum file system throughput in the different regions, see Amazon EFS quotas.

 Choosing the correct throughput mode for a file system